 If a tenant is not fulfilling his or her cleanliness obligations under the Act, you may send a reminder letter letting your tenant know that they must keep the unit clean, a copy of section 33 of the Residential Tenancies Act can also be attached (which indicates the tenant is responsible for ordinary cleanliness of the rental unit).
 If the tenant still fails to comply then a N5 notice may be served.

-We have had several complaints from tenants to hire a professional regarding pest/flea issues in the rental units.
+We have had several complaints from tenants regarding pest/flea issues in the rental units with requests to hire professionals to address the issue.
 Would this be considered a maintenance issue?
-Can the tenant’s be held responsible for this treatment?
+Can the tenant’s be held responsible for the cost of treatment?

-Controlling the presence of pests such as bed bugs or fleas is part of the Landlord’s obligation under s.20 of the Act to keep the unit in a state that is in good repair, fit for habitation, and in keeping with health standards.
-A landlord must call a professional pest control operator to deal with the issue as soon as he or she first becomes aware of it.
+Controlling the presence of pests such as bed bugs or fleas is part of the landlord’s maintenance obligations under s.
+20 of the Act to keep the unit in a state that is in good repair, fit for habitation, and in keeping with health and safety standards.
+A landlord must hire a professional pest control company to deal with the issue as soon as he or she first becomes aware of it.